 PlainSlight is yet another free computer forensics tool that is open source and helps you preview the entire system in different ways.
-It’s easy to use interface and self-explanatory labels allow people (even with little knowledge of computer’s internal function) to use it without much difficulty.
+Its easy-to-use interface and self-explanatory labels allow people (even with little knowledge of the computer’s internal function) to use it without much difficulty.
 It can recover deleted files, recover hidden files and folders.
-It can help with certain other things like obtaining hard disk information, view user groups and group information, examine USB storage information, and things like that.
+It can help with certain other things like obtaining hard disk information, viewing user groups and group information, examining USB storage information, and things like that.
 Though I like it for its ease of use, it does not offer many features other than the basics of computer forensics.
 We already have seen P2 eXplorer that can recover file fragments and place them in a readable form.
 Compared to that, is really very simple.

 5] Bulk Extractor